suchipi/yavascript/src/api/commands/which/which.help.md

 - `suffixes`
   - A list of filename extension suffixes to include in the search, ie `[".exe"]`.
 Defaults to `Path.OS_PROGRAM_EXTENSIONS`.
 - `trace`
   - A logging function that will be called at various times during the execution of `which`.
 Useful for debugging.
-Defaults to `traceAll.getDefaultTrace()`.
+Defaults to `logger.trace`.

 ```ts
 // Defined in yavascript/src/api/commands/which